Teach For All

 Around the world, 250 million children lack the skills necessary to read, write, or perform basic mathematics.
 In rich and poor countries alike, where children are born largely determines the kind of education they’ll receive and, ultimately, their options in life.

-Launched in 2007 by Wendy Kopp and Brett Wigdortz, the founders of Teach For America and the UK’s Teach First, today Teach For All is a global network of over 35 independent, locally led and funded partner organizations with a shared vision for expanded educational opportunity in their countries.
-Each organization recruits and develops diverse and promising future leaders from a range of academic disciplines to commit two years to teach in high need classrooms and to work throughout their lives, both within and outside of education, in pursuit of expanded opportunity for children.
+Today, Teach For All is a global network of over 35 independent, locally led and funded partner organizations, with a shared vision for expanded educational opportunity in their countries.
+Each organization recruits and develops diverse and promising future leaders from a range of academic disciplines.
+These leaders commit two years to teach in high need classrooms and to work throughout their lives, both within and outside of education, in pursuit of expanded opportunity for children.